©2010 Baishideng Publishing Group Co., Limited. All rights reserved.

 SPECIATION ANALYSIS OF ORGANIC SELENIUM IN FISH TISSUES

 To determine the tissue distribution of selenoneine and other organic selenium compounds, a speciation analysis method was used for organic selenium in animal tissues.
 This method is based on monitoring 82Se using liquid chromatography inductively coupled plasma mass spectroscopy (LC-ICP-MS) with a GPC column.
-Since selenoneine was associated with the gel matrix, it was eluted 10.5 min after the bed volume of the column (Figure ).
+Since selenoneine was associated with the gel matrix, it was eluted 10.5 min after the bed volume of the column (Figure 3).
 Tuna red muscle contained selenoneine at 190 nmol Se/g and selenoproteins at 4.5 nmol Se/g.
 Almost all of the organic selenium (98%) was present as selenoneine in the tuna muscle.
 Tuna and mackerel blood contained high levels of selenium as selenoneine, 430-437 nmol Se/g.
 Other tissues, such as the spleen, hepatopancreas, heart, white muscle, and blood, also contained selenoneine above 11.5 nmol Se/g.
 In contrast, tilapia blood, porcine kidney, chicken heart, gizzard and liver, and squid hepatopancreas contained low levels of selenoneine and selenoproteins.
 Furthermore, porcine liver contained only selenoproteins and not selenoneine.
 In summary, selenoneine was found to be widely distributed in various animal tissues and occurred at especially high levels in tuna tissues.
 These findings indicate that the chemical forms of organic selenium are very different between fish and terrestrial animals.

 Selenium compounds were separated with an Ultrahydrogel 120 (7.8 mm × 250 mm, Nihon Waters, Tokyo, Japan), equilibrated with 100 mmol/L ammonium formate buffer.
 The mobile phase was delivered at 1 mL/min isocratically, and selenium was detected using online LC-ICP-MS (ELAN DRC II, PerkinElmer, Waltham, MA, USA) monitoring 82Se.
 GPx, selenite, selenocysteine, selenomethionine, and selenoneine were eluted at retention times of 5.4, 7.4, 7.8, 9.8, and 10.5 min, respectively, and the selenium concentration was determined using the respective compounds as standards.
 The arrow shows the elution of selenoneine.
 Selenoproteins including GPx were eluted near the void volume of the column at 5.4 min.